 Biodiversity, ecology, and natural history of the barred owl, Strix varia, and the great-horned owl, Bubo virginianis

 Our field station has given us a tremendous opportunity to observe and study both barred owls as well as great-horned owls.
-We have studied social, hunting, and nesting behaviors with the help of motion-activated cameras and videos.
-We calculated the Habitat Suitability Index for both species.
+We have studied social, hunting, and nesting behaviors with motion-activated cameras and videos.
 We have also been able to investigate how both of their niches overlap.